george530184/TP_Auto_Test/README.md

 # TP_Auto_Test
-TP Auto Test on the basement
-This tool use ixChariot  test throughput automatic。
+This tool use ixChariot  test throughput automatic。Base on c/s architecture。